rbob86/qsi-migration-scripts/README.md

 ## 1. Generating .ini files (optional)

+> NOTE: This step is optional because `1-create-ini-files/` already contains .ini files for all instances.
+However, if you want to use credentials for a new user, you would run this process.

 **lmanage** requires a .ini file to authenticate to the Looker API.
-Since we are pulling content from 150+ instances, we need to run lmanage that many times, and authenticate that many times.
+Since we are ultimately pulling content from 150+ instances, we need to run lmanage that many times, and authenticate that many times.
 Create a file called `looker-api-keys.csv` with columns looker_url,client_id,client_secret and store all instance API keys for the desired user.
 Then run the following to generate an ini file for each instance in the `ini-files/` folder:

 ```
 cd 1-create-ini-files